christophergandrud/coreSim/README.md

 generalised linear models (GLM).

 This R package provides core functions that can serve as the **backbone** to other packages for finding and plotting simulated quantities of interest from GLMs.

+**coreSim** currently powers [pltesim](https://github.com/christophergandrud/pltesim), a package for simulating probabilistic long-term effects from models with temporal dependence.

 # Motivation